osoc22/project-vanhout/README.md

 # three-react-fiber to load buildings

-The project makes use of three-react-fiber, a package that allows you to express three.js as JSX.
+The project makes use of three-react-fiber, a package that allows you to express Three.js as JSX.
 Most objects are <boxBufferGeometry> components with the position and depth data being pulled from the JSON file.
-There
+For example, we generate the walls, ground, and ceiling of a chosen house.
+There are a few objects that we load as a gltf (gl Transmission Format).
+These objects are bathrooms, toilets ...
+It gives a better idea of how your house is laid out and where that which room may be.
+This is all generated in a canvas of react-three-fiber.

+# React Autosuggest
+We installed the React autosuggest package in our project.
+This is a standard package that makes forms in React easier.
+For this project we then used react-autosuggest for the initial form where you can enter an address of a parcel you wish to buy.
+This package is specially designed to make form-handling in React easier.

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React A pp](https://github.com/facebook/create-react-app).

 ## Available Scripts